Xylambda/torchfitter/README.md

 ```

 ## Tests
-To run test, you must install the library as a `developer`.
+To run the tests you must install the library as a `developer`.
 ```bash
 cd torchfitter/
 pytest -v tests/